michaelmcarthur/GoogleGeocode-HASS/README.md

 name (Optional): A name to display on the sensor.
 The default is “Google Geocode"

 options (Optional): Select what level of address information you want.
-Choices are 'street', 'city', or 'both'.
+Choices are 'street', 'city', 'both' or 'full'.
 The default is “street"

 ### Example with optional entry for configuration.yaml
 ```